Disclaimer: This recipe was created in partnership with Frigidaire Gallery®. But the opinions are all ours!

 Here’s the great thing about breakfast quesadillas: they are totally customizable.
-Each person can pick what they want and don’t want on them which makes fickle, power-hungry children happy.
+Each person can pick what they want on them which makes fickle, power-hungry children happy.
 Kids also love to help with the assembly so this is a great way to get them involved in the meal making process.

 On this particular morning, we assembled Farm Fresh Quesadillas.
-The ingredients were simple and things you mostly likely have on hand:
+The ingredients were simple and things that you mostly likely have on hand:

 - cheddar cheese